hsbadr/HiClimR/README.md

 #### 2014-03-07: version 1.0.0
 * Initial version of `HiClimR` package that modifies `hclust` function in `stats` library
 * Adds a new clustering method to the set of available methods
-* The new method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., stations) are divided into `k` regions, given that each element has observations (or timeseries) of length `M`
+* The new method is explained in the context of a spatiotemporal problem, in which `N` spatial elements (e.g., stations) are divided into `k` regions, given that each element has observations (or timeseries) of length `M`
    *  minimizes the inter-regional correlation between region means
    *  modifies `average` update formulae by incorporating the standard deviation of the mean of the merged region
      *  a function of the correlation between the individual regions, and their standard deviations before merging